Savers, brace for additional interest rate hikes. Maybe not this week, but almost definitely later this year.

-During its March meeting, the Federal Reserve’s rate-setting committee raised rates by a quarter of a percentage point.
-The central bank has indicated that it could bump up its benchmark interest rate at least two more times this year.
+The Federal Reserve raised rates for the second time in 2018 at its June meeting and has indicated that it could bump up its benchmark interest rate at least two more times this year.

-Be prepared for interest rates to rise further.
-Here are four different moves you should consider to boost your savings.
+While a rate hike at this week’s meeting is unlikely, you should be prepared for interest rates to rise further.
+Here are four moves you should consider to boost your savings.

 Not all banks adjust their rates when interest rates rise.
 For the ones that do, it may not happen immediately.
 Now that interest rates have risen, you should comparison shop.